dackst/nayuta/notes.md

 #### "Solutions"

 Here's how I solved or managed to work around each of the above problems.
-In about half of the cases where the programs themselves were actually bugged, I only managed to fix one.
-The rest were resolved more with workarounds, involving the use of bug-free files from the 4.15 release and/or a hex editor.
+In the cases where the programs themselves were actually bugged, I only managed to fix some.
+The remaining case was resolved with more of a workaround, involving the use of bug-free files from the 4.15 release and a hex editor.

 If you want to do a actual, proper retranslation of this game yourself and you're like me and not smart enough to write your own tools or fix the existing ones, you might have to do something similar.